mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 ## Keeping notes

-At work almost all the meetings have meeting notes where we write the topics that were discussed and their conclusions, I can't emphasize enough how useful these notes are, they help remember discussions and outcomes, they prepare you for the next meeting if it's a regular meeting and if you missed a meeting then you could read the notes taken and reach out to people if needed.
+At work almost all the meetings have meeting notes, we write the topics that were discussed and their conclusions, I can't emphasize enough how useful these notes are, they help remember discussions and conclusions, they prepare you for the next meeting if it's a regular meeting and if you missed a meeting then you could read the notes taken and reach out to people if needed.